hkjamesto/hkjamesto/README.md

 ## Hi there 👋

+I am James, a second year Ph.D. student in Criminology at the University of Pennsylvania.

+Research interests:
+- 🔭 Forensic statistics

+Fun fact about me:
+- ⚡ I have an Erdos number of 5!

 <!--
 **hkjamesto/hkjamesto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.